 Broiled trout is a great dinner option.
 Quick and easy, it's perfect for a weeknight meal and because trout is usually farm-raised it doesn't cause harm to declining wild fish stocks.
-This recipe adds a lemon cream sauce, which fancies the meal up, but you can easily skip the sauce (making it low calorie and low fat) and just serve lemon wedges or tartar sauce.
-Either way, it's still absolutely delicious.
+This recipe adds a lemon cream sauce, fancying up the meal, but you can easily skip the sauce (lowering both calories and fat), serving with lemon wedges or tartar sauce.
+Either way, it's absolutely delicious.

-Pair this sweet, tangy and salty trout with a few julienned carrots, pan-fried red potatoes and sautéed fennel and peas.
+Pair this sweet, tangy, salty trout with a few julienned carrots, pan-fried red potatoes, and sautéed fennel and peas.

 - 2 trout filets

 - 1/2 cup white wine (or vermouth)

 - 1 tablespoon lemon juice

 - 2 teaspoons capers

 - 2 tablespoons water

 - 3 tablespoons unsalted butter